 Coherent light, on the other hand, features all the individual light waves precisely lined up with each other and working in perfect unison.
 They’re all going the same direction, and taking each “stroke” in the same way and at the same time.
 In other words, all the waves are “in phase.”
 Here’s an illustration:

 Though the same amount of light is coming out of both light sources, the coherent light is much more concentrated and powerful because of its coherence.

 It also stays in a single beam, rather than spreading out.
 That’s why a laser pointer will project a very small dot across a long distance.
 And that’s also why laser light is dangerous for our eyes.
 In nature, there is no such thing as coherent light; all coherent light is artificially made.
 Therefore, our eyes are not adapted to deal with the intense power of coherent light deposited in a small area on the retina, and, depending on the laser power, retinal burns can result.
 Hence the recommendation for safety glasses.

 OK, this brings me to one of the most common questions I get.

-But wait, doesn’t the “D” in “LED” stand for for Diode?
+But wait, doesn’t the “D” in “LED” also stand for for Diode?

 And that’s where the confusion results.
 Diodes are the light source in LEDs AND in Lasers.
 So naturally, people confuse the two.
 But now YOU won’t because you know the difference in the light produced by each.
-Yes, our lasers, like all modern lasers, are diodes.
+All modern lasers are diodes.
 And yes, they are TRUE lasers, producing monochromatic, coherent light.
 Some folks hear the word, “diode” and immediately assume LED, not laser.
 Hence the confusion.